sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 >[! note]
 >Date Format is YYYY-MM-DD by default.
 Leave it that way!

+---
+## Day Planner

+[Day Planner](obsidian://show-plugin?id=obsidian-day-planner) creates a (pretty) timeline of everything you put under the `# Schedule` heading in your daily notes.

+Also creates a weekly view of them - toggle it through the

 ___
 ## Canvas - G&B
 Goodbye Miro.
 Canvases are a "infinite scroll" desk-space  for laying out, linking and organising notes visually.
 You can insert pre-existing notes into it, or use "cards" that are local to the canvas.